Rockies vs. Braves Player Props Betting Odds

 McMahon Stats

-- McMahon has recorded 68 hits with 20 doubles, three triples, 10 home runs and 31 walks.
+- McMahon has put up 68 hits with 20 doubles, three triples, 10 home runs and 31 walks.
 He has driven in 38 runs with four stolen bases.

 McMahon Recent Games